When Your Spouse or Partner Dies

 What is Bereavement Support Payment?

-Bereavement Support Payment (BSP) is a government benefit for surviving spouses and civil partners who are under State Pension age when their partner dies.
+Bereavement Support Payment (BSP) is a government benefit for surviving partners who are under State Pension age when their partner dies.
 It is paid as a lump sum followed by monthly payments for 18 months.
 It does not count as income for tax purposes and does not affect most other benefits.
-You must have been legally married or in a civil partnership.
-Since 2024, cohabiting partners with dependent children can also claim BSP following a court ruling that extended eligibility.
+Married couples and civil partners qualify.
+Since 9 February 2023, when the Bereavement Benefits (Remedial) Order 2023 came into force, cohabiting partners with dependent children can also claim.

 Higher rate: with dependent children